-There are two main examination periods, one at mid-year (May/June), (i) (October/November), the other at vear-end with supplementary/special examination period (where permitted by the rules of a specific instructional programme) following from each of these, one at the end of the year (November/ December) and the other at mid-year (lune/luly) or as separately determined by a faculty and published as such in the Academic Calendar (Rule GI3(2)(a) refers).
+There are two main examination periods, one at mid-year (May/June), (i) the other at year-end (October/November), with а supplementary/special examination period (where permitted by the rules of a specific instructional programme) following from each of these, one at the end of the year (November/ December) and the other at mid-year (lune/luly) or as separately determined by a faculty and published as such in the Academic Calendar (Rule G13(2)(a) refers).
 Unless stipulated otherwise by a Departmental rule, an extraordinary examination sitting is scheduled for students who qualify for a further examination as a result of having one outstanding subject towards qualifying (Rule GI3 (2)(b)(iv) refers).